geological-survey-of-queensland/qudt-geo-profile/README.md

 <img src="style/gsq.jpg" style="width:25%" />

 # Geo Profile of QUDT Ontology
-This ontology is a profile of the [Quantities, Units, Dimensions & Types (QUDT)](http://qudt.org/) ontology that includes terms relevant to geoscience.
-In addition to term inclusion, this profile also created new collections containing the included units to list them in ways familiar to geo sceintists.
+This is a profile of the [Quantities, Units, Dimensions & Types (QUDT)](http://qudt.org/) ontology, that is a specialisation of that specification, that only includes terms relevant to geoscience.
+In addition to term inclusion, this profile also includes  new collections containing the included units in lists grouped to be familiar to geo sceintists.

-The profile elements are described using the [Profiles Vocabulary](https://www.w3.org/TR/dx-prof/).
+The profile aspects of this are described using the [Profiles Vocabulary](https://www.w3.org/TR/dx-prof/).

 ## Repository Contents